|Anaerobe Bacteria and Toxins|

-Clostridium botulinum and Clostridium tetani respectively produce potent toxins, botulinum neurotoxin (BoNT) and tetanus neurotoxin (TeTx), which are responsible for severe diseases, botulism and tetanus.
+Clostridium botulinum and Clostridium tetani produce potent toxins, botulinum neurotoxin (BoNT) and tetanus neurotoxin (TeTx), which are responsible for severe deseases, botulism and tetanus, respectively.
 Neurotoxin synthesis is a regulated process in Clostridium.
-The genes botR/A in C. botulinum A and tetR in C. tetani positively regulate expression of BoNT/A and associated non toxic proteins (ANTPs), as well as TeTx, respectively.
-The botR/A gene lies in close vicinity of the two operons which contain bont/A and antps genes in C. botulinum A, and tetR immediately precedes the tetX gene in C. tetani.
-We show that BotR/A and TetR function as specific alternative sigma factors rather than positive regulators based on the following results : i) BotR/A and TetR associated with target DNAs only in the presence of the RNA polymerase core enzyme (Core); ii) BotR/A and TetR directly bound with the core enzyme; iii) BotR/A-Core recognized -35 and -10 regions of ntnh-bont/A promoter; and iv) BotR/A and TetR triggered in vitro transcription from the target promoters.
-In C. botulinum A, bont/A and antps genes are transcribed as bi-and tri-cistronic operons controlled by BotR/A. BotR/A and TetR are seemingly related to a new subgroup of the &σ 70 family that includes TcdR and UviA, which respectively regulate production of toxins A and B in C. difficile and bacteriocin in C. perfringens.
-Sequences of -35 region are highly conserved in the promoter of target toxin genes in C. botulinum, C. tetani, C. difficile and C. perfringens.
-Overall, a common regulation mechanism probably controls toxin gene expression in these four toxigenic clostridial species.`
+The genes botR/A in C. botulinum A and tetR in C. tetani, have been found to positively regulate the expression of BoNT/A and associated non toxic proteins (ANTPs), as well as TeTx genes, respectively. botR/A lies in the close vicinity of the two operons which contain bont/A and antps genes in C. botulinum A, and tetR immediately preceeds the tetx gene in C. tetani.
+Here we show that BotR/A and TetR are alternative sigma factors specific of the two operon promoters (Pntnh-bont/A and Pha34) of the botulinum locus, and of the tetx gene promoter (Ptetx), respectively : i) BotR/A and TetR associated with target DNAs only in the presence of the RNA polymerase core enzyme (RNAP), ii) BotR/A and TetR bound to RNAP, iii) BotR/A-RNAP recognized -35 and -10 regions of Pntnh-bont/A by footprinting analysis, and iv) BotR/A and TetR triggered in vitro transcription fron the target promoters.
+In C. botulinum A, bont/A and antps genes are transcribed as bi-and tri-cistronic operon controled by BotR/A. BotR/A and TetR were functionally interchangeable in in vitro transcription, and are related to the alternative sigma factors TxeR and UviA, which regulate the production of toxins A and B in C. difficile and bacteriocin bcn in C. perfringens, respectively.
+Sequence of -35 region is highly conserved in the promoter of target toxin genes in C. botulinum, C. tetani, C. difficile and C. perfringens.
+An overall regulation mechanism probably controls toxin gene expression in these four toxigenic Clostridium.

 |Office staff||Researchers||Scientific trainees||Other personnel|